mikecybersecaspire/KAPE2ATT-CK/README.md

 ## Requirements
 * Powershell
-* Some tools for modules
+* Some tools for modules (See list below)
+* Azure Blob Storage account

 ## Usage
 This can be run locally via Powershell, or can be distributed at scale via an EDR agent of your choice.
 If you don't have access to a commercial EDR product, I'd recommend https://www.rapid7.com/products/velociraptor/ or https://limacharlie.io/